arjunrajlaboratory/P3_public_analysis/README.md

 in figures for the paper:

-Mellis IA, et al. Perturbation panel profiling identifies transcription factors that enhance directed changes of cell identity. bioRxiv (2020); Revised version resubmitted to Cell Systems in April 2021.
+Mellis IA, et al. Perturbation panel profiling identifies transcription factors that enhance directed changes of cell identity in vitro.
+(2021)

 For any questions, please contact IAM (ian.mellis at gmail) and the corresponding authors for this paper, AR (arjunrajlab at gmail) and RJ (jainr at pennmedicine.upenn.edu)